How I became an interesting person

 So last night, we saw Will Clinger in his play.
 I really enjoyed the play because it had been a very long time since I had seen a very funny play that made me laugh out loud.
 I would recommend the play to you, but you have to see it by Sunday because that’s when it ends.
 Of course, we had to meet Will after the play was over.
 He recognized Jim but couldn’t quite place him.
 Will then looked at me and I said, “You don’t know me.”
 Jim finally had to say, “We were in The Birthday Party together” and then he remembered Jim.
 But Will still didn’t remember me since he never really knew me in the first place.

 Quick!
-What do you think of when hear drive-in?
+What do you think of when you hear drive-in?
 I think of the movie Grease! and John Travolta singing Stranded at the Drive-in after Sandy left him.

 Unfortunately, there aren’t many drive-in theaters in America anymore.
 I used to love going to the drive-in.
-I remember sneaking my friend in by putting him in the trunk so we wouldn’t have to pay for him.
+I remember sneaking my friend in by putting him in the trunk, so we wouldn’t have to pay for him.

 The drive-in was always a unique way to watch movies.
 I used to go to a drive-in in Twenty-nine Palms, California, where you could roller skate and watch a movie simultaneously.
-Well, I was telling my sons about my drive-in adventures and they couldn’t understand what I was talking about.
-I always like to broaden their horizon, so when I failed to explain to them how much fun we used to have at the drive-in, I wanted to take them to one, but I didn’t think there were any drive-ins left in our area.
+Well, I was telling my sons about my drive-in adventures, and they couldn’t understand what I was talking about.
+I always like to broaden their horizons, so when I failed to explain to them how much fun we used to have at the drive-in, I wanted to take them to one, but I didn’t think there were any drive-ins left in our area.
 But I googled “drive-in” and discovered there was a Cascade Drive-In in West Chicago.

 I took my sons just so they could see what a drive-in was like.
 Things were a little different from the last time I went.
 You can now listen to the movie on your car radio on AM or FM!
 They still had gray steel speakers on the poles, but they didn’t work.
 All cars are supposed to drive with their headlights off, but mine stay on whenever I start the engine.
 I sat on a lawn chair so my sons could sit in the front seats.
 Boy was I sorry!
 The compact car next to us contained an entire family.
 And they were so crammed into their little car that they were complaining during the whole movie.